craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 A small kitchen is attached, but has been since looted and fairly obstructed, but those who can slip through would a storage room.
 On a wall of this cellar, a large vault-style door is locked under anomalous key.
 Behind this door lies a safe passage to [[#The Factory]]'s [[#The Cellars]].

 #### The Broken Gate (1d6 RADS)
-West of [[#The Intelligence Center (1d6 RADS)]], a grass alley has been covered in broken glass and snapped metals.
+West of [[#The Intelligence Center (1d6 RADS)]], outside, a grass strip behind the building has been covered in broken glass and snapped metals.
 The gate surrounding [[#The Base]] has been broken here, but provides little egress, as one must blaze a trail through [[#Grey Forest]] before finding their way - a dangerous task.

 #### The Intelligence Center (1d6 RADS)
 In the center of [[#The Base]], south of [[#The Front Gate (2d6 RADS)]] & north of [[#The Old Barracks (1d6 RADS)]], the Intelligence Center was once the headquarters of the Ancient Elven Military.
-A large circular room is scattered with dozens of broken machines, astrewn papers, and covered in blood and blaster marks.
+A large circular room is scattered with dozens of broken machines, strewn papers, and covered in blood and blaster marks.

-A claustrophobic hall connects The Intelligence Center with the rest of [[#The Base]].
+A claustrophobic series of halls and blast doors connect The Intelligence Center and the rest of [[#The Base]].

 #### The Armory (1d6 RADS)
 East of [[#The Intelligence Center (1d6 RADS)]], the path to the Armory descends into gated sections of boxed goods, weapon racks, and armor stands.
 The majority of the gates have been opened, and their contents looted, but one locked section remains unlooted.